-The energy waves that are used to generate the image for ground penetrating radar are quite a bit less harmful then using a concrete x-ray.
-The relative output of GPR is similar in power to that of a regular cell phone, whereas concrete x-rays often require an 80 foot clearance for safe scanning.
+As compared to using x-rays, ground penetrating radar is not harmful.
+The relative output of GPR is similar in power to that of a regular cell phone, whereas concrete x-rays often require an 80-foot clearance for safe scanning.
 There is also much more personal protection equipment that is required when using concrete x-rays to keep the technician and other workers safe in the working area.
-These added safety precautions often result in the temporary closure of the working area and any associated loss of productivity.
+These added safety precautions often result in the temporary closure of the working area and an associated loss of productivity.

 The advantage that concrete x-ray does have over GPR is that when you compare the images after both processes have been completed the x-ray will produce a higher resolution image.
 This gap is getting smaller and smaller as the GPR technology increases, but this slight edge hardly makes up for all of the safety concerns and other limitations that concrete x-ray presents.

 The last comparative difference between these technologies, and for many firms the determining factor, is cost.
 GPR is consistently less expensive versus concrete x-ray when you just look at imaging techniques.
 You also have to factor in loss of productivity which results from the evacuation of the work space and additional personal protection equipment that further increases the difference between GPR and concrete x-ray.